-Take a walk among the old oaks on Hampstead Heath in North London and it will feel like you’re far out in the country.
-Or go to Little Venice in Maida Vale to have a look at the narrowboats and then walk along the Regents Canal past London Zoo continuing on to colourful Camden Market.
+Take a walk among old oaks on Hampstead Heath in North London and it will feel like you’re far out in the country.
+Or go to Little Venice in Maida Vale to have a look at the narrowboats floating slowly down Regents Canal past London Zoo.
+Here are some of our favourite things to do in North London:

 Flying high on Kite Hill